 kVA by UL

 On June 3, 2019, kVA was acquired by UL.
 All of kVA by UL’s technical personnel are certified in functional safety.
 In addition to theoretical knowledge, our personnel have decades of real-world experience in standards, processes, and functional safety for automotive products.
-As a certified independent safety expert, kVA by UL offers independent reviews and audits up to the I3 independence level (the highest level as specified in ISO 26262-22.214.171.124).
 Most importantly, we are highly responsive to the needs of our clients.
 We get the job done for our clients, on time and under budget, on programs where safety is non-negotiable.

 UL helps create a better world by applying science to solve safety, security and sustainability challenges.
 We empower trust by enabling the safe adoption of innovative new products and technologies.
 Everyone at UL shares a passion to make the world a safer place.
 All of our work, from independent research and standards development, to testing and certification, to providing analytical and digital solutions, helps improve global well-being.
 Businesses, industries, governments, regulatory authorities and the public put their trust in us so they can make smarter decisions.
 To learn more, visit UL.com.

 As managing director of kVA by UL, Bill Taylor has led a variety of programs in safety assurance for vehicle E/E systems.
 He has led reviews of autonomous vehicle controller hardware for ASIL D applications, including evaluation of safety mechanisms compared to ISO 26262 specifications.
 He has also consulted widely to manufacturers of steering systems, transmissions, and engine controllers.
 Mr. Taylor is a certified UL-CFSX and trains automotive engineers worldwide on the principles of functional safety, risk assessments and ISO 26262.